 Whilst fitting my toile, Beth suggested I might need more – ahem – support.
-She’s not the first person to have given a light critique of my choice of underpinnings.
-Just ask my sister, Tracy!
-I decided to take heed and visit the best place I could think of for bra fitting.
-Rigby & Peller in Mayfair.
+I decided to take heed and visit Rigby & Peller in Mayfair.
 (There are several other stores, listed here.
 Mainly London based.
 I’d love to see them open a store in the north of the country.
 People would flock to Harrogate or York, for example!)

-I know Rigby & Peller’s reputation of old.
-Their heritage is built on being bra-maker to the Queen, and for having a great fitting system and exhaustive supply of underpinnings.
-People would talk about this place in whispered tones of awe, which meant I’d never visited – it all sounded a bit intimidating and expensive.
+Rigby & Peller’s heritage is built on being bra-maker to the Queen, and for having a great fitting system and exhaustive supply of underpinnings.
+People talk about this place in whispered tones of awe, which meant I’d never visited – it all sounded a bit intimidating and expensive.

 Well, it’s not intimidating!